Loki season 1: Accolades

 By April 2022, Marvel Studios and Disney had decided to submit Loki in the various drama series categories for the Primetime Emmy Awards, rather than in the limited series categories.
 Disney had previously planned to submit the series in the limited series categories along with Hawkeye and Moon Knight.
 Clayton Davis at Variety noted that the reveal of a second season in the post-credits scene of the season one finale and the Academy of Television Arts & Sciences rules for entering a series in the limited series categories left the studios with "no other choice" than to submit in the drama or comedy categories, choosing the drama ones, which Davis felt was "the smarter choice".

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The special on this series, Assembled: The Making of Loki, goes behind the scenes of the making of the season, featuring Waldron, Herron, Hiddleston, Mbatha-Raw, Mosaku, Wilson, Di Martino, Oparei, Grant, and Majors.
-The special was released on Disney+ on July 21, 2021.
+The special was released on Disney+ on July 21, 2021, and was included as part of the season's home media release on September 26, 2023.